• Skip to primary navigation

 • 1 teaspoon dried parsley, or 1 Tablespoon fresh

-• 1 and 1/4 teaspoon Himalayan pink salt, or to taste
+• 1 ¼ teaspoon Himalayan pink salt, or to taste

 • 1 bay leaf

-• 3 Tablespoons all-purpose flour, use GF if needed
+• 3 Tablespoons all-purpose flour, optional for thickening (use GF if needed)

 Instructions

-1. Add everything, except the corn, non-dairy milk and flour, to a large soup pot
+• Add everything, except the non-dairy milk and flour to a large soup pot.

-2. Cover and bring to a low boil.
-Cook until potatoes and carrots have softened, about 15 minutes.
+• Cover and bring to a low boil.
+Cook until potatoes and carrots have softened.
+About 15 minutes.

-3. Remove the bay leaf then blend about 1/4 of the soup using an immersion blender or standard blender. (*see note)
+• Remove the bay leaf.
+Blend about ¼ to ⅓ of the soup using an immersion blender or standard blender.
+For a creamy soup feel free to blend it all.

-6. Return to a low boil for another 5 minutes to thicken.
+• Mix in the non-dairy milk and return to a low boil for another 5 minutes or so to thicken.
 Stir occasionally to keep the potatoes from sticking.
-Taste, and adjust seasonings if needed.
+Taste, and adjust seasonings as needed.

 Notes

-2. Leftovers- save well in the fridge for up to 4 days.
-Reheat any leftover chowder on the stove in a saucepan.
-Since refrigerating further thickens the chowder, you may need to add more veggie broth to help thin it out and adjust the seasonings.
+2. Leftovers: Save any leftovers in the fridge for up to 4 days.
+Reheat the chowder on the stove in a saucepan.
+Since refrigerating further thickens it, you may need to add more broth or non-dairy milk to help thin it out and adjust the seasonings.

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**